dandepan303/blog/content/post/hardmodding-switch/index.md

 ![Performance graphed using Geekbench 5.
 Credit: Geekerwan on YouTube](performance.png)

-Normally, the Switch’s cpu is underclocked and undervolted to a meager 1 GHz (for thermals and battery life).
-On the other hand, the X1 is rated to go as fast as 2 ghz, and with the correct overclocking, we can achieve 2.3 GHz on the cpu, 1267 MHz on the gpu, and 2311 MHz on the ram.
+Normally, the Switch’s CPU is underclocked and undervolted to a meager 1 GHz (for thermals and battery life).
+On the other hand, the X1 is rated to go as fast as 2 ghz, and with the correct overclocking, we can achieve 2.3 GHz on the CPU, 1267 MHz on the gpu, and 2311 MHz on the ram.
 This is more on par with the Snapdragon 821, very impressive for a processor of this age.

 Infographic oc